How and When to Create a Website with a Black Background Design

 Black is perfect if you want to emphasize something on a background of any other color, especially on a white one.
 The white represents a blank start in our experience (it stands for daylight, empty paper, a page without content, etc.), while the color black is considered to be no different than any other color, like content.
 That’s why the white color is the first choice for website background.

 On the other hand, black is "the heaviest" color of them all and because of that, it can be difficult for us to highlight other elements.
 However, what you can do is use that blackness to emphasize other content.
-You might have noticed that elements that have a black background always seems smaller.
+You might have noticed that elements that have a black background always seem smaller.
 This impression is caused by the psychological effect the color black has on peopleーwe tend to consider black like an absence of color with potentially something in it.

 Black background site example - Upper application presentation